flemzord/plakar/subcommands/help/docs/plakar-agent.md

 > parameter must be given as a sequence of decimal value,
 > each followed by a time unit
 > (e.g. "1m30s").
-> Delaults to 5 seconds.
+> Defaults to 5 seconds.

+**plakar agent**
 **stop**

-> Force the currently running agent to stop.
+forces the currently running agent to stop.
-> This is useful when upgrading from an older
+This is useful when upgrading from an older plakar(1) version were the agent was always running.
-> plakar(1)
-> version were the agent was always running.

 # DIAGNOSTICS